Dog Tag Set

 Vietnam War USN Style (NAVY)

-Line #1 Last Name SULLIVAN
+Line #1 Last Name PRESCOTT

 Line #2 First Initial & Middle Initial, Blood Type J.M.
 A POS